JasonYao/deprecated-old-2017-site/_projects/gomark-a-github-markdown-renderer.markdown

 title:  "gomark | A Github Markdown Renderer"
 date:   2017-05-30T17:30:32
 img:
-  - 0-hamilton.jpg
+  - name: 0-hamilton.jpg
-  - 1-gomark.jpg
-  - 1a-gomark.jpg
-  - 1b-gomark.jpg
+    height: 1850
+    width: 1463
     alt_text: "Idle hands are the Devils playthings.
 In this case the devil was a really bored geek."
+    caption: The existential crisis that occurs when choosing which type of bubble tea to get it real.
+  - name: 0-hamilton.jpg
+    height: 1850
+    width: 1463
+    alt_text: "Idle hands are the Devils playthings.
+In this case the devil was a really bored geek."
+    caption: The existential crisis that occurs when choosing which type of bubble tea to get it real.
+  - name: 0-hamilton.jpg
+    height: 1850
+    width: 1463
+    alt_text: "Idle hands are the Devils playthings.
+In this case the devil was a really bored geek."
+    caption: The existential crisis that occurs when choosing which type of bubble tea to get it real.
+  - name: 0-hamilton.jpg
+    height: 1850
+    width: 1463
+    alt_text: "Idle hands are the Devils playthings.
+In this case the devil was a really bored geek."
+    caption: The existential crisis that occurs when choosing which type of bubble tea to get it real.
 tags:
   - featured
   - github renderer